nashie1004/online-chess/README.md

 ## Todo

 ### Chess Logic
-~~1. when king is in check - another option is to block the attacker~~
 2. king pins after move function
-~~3. checkmate validator after validate check function~~
 4. stalemate detection - if the piece value suffice
-5. kings must not touch each other

 ### Pages / UI
 1. home / dashboard